Lee Langeveldt

 Lee Langeveldt (born 10 November 1986) is a South African association footballer who plays for National First Division club Stellenbosch.

 Career

 Langeveldt is a goalkeeper and began his career at South African club Idas Valley.
 He was a product of the former football school in South Africa, UPE-FCK at University of Port Elizabeth.
 He left the football school heading to FC Fortune, which in turn sent him to the Danish club F.C.
 Copenhagen's second team Kjøbenhavns Boldklub.
 In August 2007 he signed for South African football club Santos.

+In July 2025, Langeveldt signed a contract extension with Stellenbosch, where he will also transition into a backroom role as goalkeeper coach for the club's youth teams and Stellenbosch Women's F.C.

 International

 He was selected for the South African squad at the 2005 CONCACAF Gold Cup.